Kush-munot/Flutter_Projects/Readme.md

 - This helped me deign Node Class for LinkedList.
 - Created basic code for Insertion at Beginning and Insertion at End in Dart.
 - Solved 2 Questions Reverse LinkedList and Find Nth Node from End.
+- Also did basics of Stack and Queue in Dart

 **Thoughts:**
 - To start of with LinkedList was a bit tough.
 Got to serach for proper source but then it became easier to code.